EventStore/EventStore/docs/server/features/connectors/features.md

 ### Automatic retries

-[Exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) strategy will be used to manage the timing of retries after a failure.
+[Exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) strategy is used to manage the timing of retries after a failure.

 In the first phase, the delay between retries starts with a small value, (5 seconds).
 If the operation continues to fail, the delay increases exponentially, moving to the second phase where the delay might be several minutes, (10 minutes).
 This gradual increase helps to balance the need for quick recovery with the risk of overwhelming the system.